okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 ## Multifactor (MFA) Enrollment Policy

 > **Note:** In Identity Engine, the Multifactor (MFA) Enrollment Policy name has changed to [authenticator enrollment policy](#authenticator-enrollment-policy).
-In Classic Engine, the Multifactor Enrollment Policy type remains unchanged and is a <ApiLifecycle access="beta" /> release.
+In Classic Engine, the Multifactor Enrollment Policy type remains unchanged.

 The Multifactor (MFA) Enrollment Policy controls which MFA methods are available for a User, as well as when a User may enroll in a particular Factor.